Gnolam/weather-fun-project/README.md

 `from_date_time` must be in date-time format.

-`step_size` can be in one of the following types: "days", "mins", "secs", "hours", "months", "years"
+`step_size` can be in one of the following types: "day", "mins", "secs", "hours", "month", "year".
+Yes, there is an inconsistency here in notations but... life is not perfect.

 `csv_header` regulates if we want to add the header to an output file.
 Please not that many systems __require__ header-less files in order to